 PhD University of Sheffield

-While boosting my publication record, I am also applying for several post-doc fellowships with the project ‘From pannage to sty keeping: a multi-methodological approach to the study of pig husbandry changes during the Late Medieval - Early Modern transition in England’.
+After my PhD, I applied to several Post-Doc grants and in November 2017 I was awarded a 2 year Post-Doc grant by the Gerda Henkel Stiftung.
+In January 2018, I started to work on my Post-Doc project called ‘From pannage to sty keeping: a multi-methodological approach to the study of pig husbandry changes during the Late Medieval - Early Modern transition in England’.